KDE/digikam-doc/setup_application/miscs_settings.rst

 .. contents::

-These settings group all application rules customizable by users but not categorized in previous chapters.
+These settings group all application rules customizable by users but not covered in previous setting categories.

 .. _behavior_settings: